hoangduytran/blender-manual/manual/render/shader_nodes/textures/image.rst

       this origin onto this sphere.
 This projection is, of course, perfect for spherical objects such as planets, and is also useful for organic objects.
    :Tube:
-      Wrap the image around a cylinder with origin (0.5, 0.5, 0) and height 1, and project the *Vector* horizontally from the central axis onto this cylinder.
+      Wrap the image around a cylinder with base (0.5, 0.5, 0) and height 1, and project the *Vector* horizontally from the central axis onto this cylinder.
 This projection is useful for a label on a bottle, for example.
 However, it's not suited for the top or bottom side of objects.